egovernment/eregistrations/README.md

 ##### Definition of applications

 HTTP server of the project is initialized by Mano.
-One server can serve many applications, by application we understand website with predefined url's and views.
-We show different website to anonymous user and different to authenticated user.
+One server can serve many applications.
+By application in that case we understand website with predefined url's and views.
+We show different website (application) to anonymous user and different to authenticated user.
 Additionally authenticated users can be of many roles, we may show different website to regular user, and different to official role that is responsible e.g. for revision.

 On initialization Mano scans project directory tree for all configured applications.
 Each folder that has `mano.js` configuration file is considered as root for application.

 `mano.js` is basic configuration of application.
 It usually provides 3 settings:
-* **route** - It should be function that takes HTTP request objects, and returns true if request is applicable for given application
+* **route** - the function that takes HTTP request objects, and returns true if request should be addressed by given application
-* **order** - Order number, by this value, order in which application _route's_ needs to be called is decided.
+* **order** - by this value order in which application _route's_ needs to be called is decided.
 * **viewPath** - Path to view folder (if outside of application folder).
 View folder holds both URL -> Views mappings and all website templates

 Currently in typical eRegistrations project we define over 7 different applications: